 Deleting the Folder

-Windows Compatibility: This works on Windows XP, Windows Vista, Windows 7 and Windows 8.1.
+Windows Compatibility: This works on Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 8.1.
 This partially works on Windows 10 as the folders become inaccessible.

-Try it yourself to create one such folder which can neither be deleted nor be renamed.
+Try this trick yourself to create one such folder which can neither be deleted nor be renamed.